BaconErie/3d-display/README.md

-# mi`3`ku
+# 3D Display

-mi3ku (pronounced MEE-ku) is a system of programs and hardware that allows you to convert any LCD display into a 3D display, for less than 50 bucks.
+System of programs and hardware that allows you to convert any LCD display into a 3D display for less than 50 bucks.

-mi3ku stands for the "Modular Immersive 3D Konversion Unit (for displays)".

 It is designed to be easy to set up and easy to use.
 There is a 5 step calibration process, which may take half an hour, but calibration steps are